-Hugging Face Releases TRL v1.0 for Stable Post-Training
+Hugging Face Releases TRL v1.0 to Standardize LLM Fine-Tuning and Alignment

 TRL v1.0 transitions to a production-ready library, featuring a stable core for foundation model alignment and support for over 75 post-training methods.